 Bread will keep fresh in cold, dry pantries.
 If you keep bread refrigerated, it will become stale faster, inhibiting mold development.
 You may freeze bread for a period of two to three months.

 Bread’s shelf life is determined by its components.
-For example, store-bought bread includes preservatives that help it last longer, but handmade loaves mildew easily.
+For example, store-bought bread includes preservatives that help them last longer, but handmade loaves mildew easily.

 Peanut butter